All tournament applications must be submitted by a US Club Soccer member club.

 The approval of applications is based in part on the host club being a member in good standing at the time of the tournament.

 Please note that if you are applying for tournament sanctioning within 60 days of your event, special permission is needed before your application is submitted.
-Please contact your membership services representative regarding this matter.
+Please contact your General Manager regarding this matter.

 The individual should be a licensed healthcare professional (HCP), such as an athletic trainer certified (ATC) or a physician (MD/DO), with a skill set in emergency care and sports medicine injuries, and with knowledge and experience related to concussion evaluation and management.